smarder01/book_analysis/README.md

-# Bookish Bytes: Sentiment & Recommendation Magic 📖✨🔮
+# Bookish Bytes: Recommendation & Rating Prediction Magic 📖✨🔮
-Book Recommendation and Sentiment Analysis Projects
+Book Recommendation and Rating Prediction Projects

-Welcome to the **Book Recommendation and Sentiment Analysis** repository!
-This collection of projects focuses on natural language processing (NLP) and machine learning techniques to analyze book reviews, recommend books, and predict book ratings.
-The repository contains three primary projects:
+Welcome to the **Book Recommendation and Rating Prediction** repository!
+This collection of projects focuses on machine learning techniques to recommend books and predict book ratings.
+The repository contains two primary projects:

-1. **Book Review Sentiment Analysis (NLP)**: Classify book reviews as positive or negative.
-2. **Personalized Book Recommendation System**: Recommend books based on a user's past reading history.
+1. **Personalized Book Recommendation System**: Recommend books based on a user's past reading history.
-3. **Predict a Book's Rating Before It Gets Reviews**: Predict a book's rating based on features like title, author, genre, and description.
+2. **Predict a Book's Rating Before It Gets Reviews**: Predict a book's rating based on features like title, author, genre, and description.

 ## Project Goals

-- **Book Review Sentiment Analysis**:
-  - Use NLP techniques to analyze book reviews and classify them as positive or negative.
-  - Experiment with traditional machine learning models and transformer models like BERT for improved accuracy.

 - **Personalized Book Recommendation System**:
   - Recommend books to users based on their past reading history using collaborative and content-based filtering methods.